yhpkim/103/presentation/presentation.rst

 Exercise 2
 ==========

-1. Clone the GitHub repo https://github.com/armory-training/spintroui
+1. Create a pipeline that promotes a manifest from dev to production

-2. Create and push a new branch to the repo called “dev-${username}”
+2. Create a pipeline that promotes a manifest to production in two clusters concurrenlty

-3. Create a pipeline in your ${username}UI application
+3. Create a pipeline that promotes to two production clusters sequentially with a manual judgment
-    - Pipeline should be called “Bake and Deploy”
-    - Add a GitHub trigger for your branch of the spintroui repo
-    - Add a Wait stage to your pipeline

- 4. Add a Manual Judgement stage to your pipeline
-    - Provide the user with a custom prompt

-    Update the Readme with your username in your branch and git push; Don’t forget to click Save!
+4. Create a pipeline that takes an action only if a condition is met

 .. note::
     * note